Rangers oust Hurricanes 6-2 in Game 7, reach Eastern finals

 Instead, this resilient bunch is carrying an ever-growing confidence straight into the Eastern Conference finals, thanks to another Game 7 win and the latest strong performance from possibly the game’s best goaltender.

-Chris Kreider scored twice, Igor Shesterkin was strong in net again and the Rangers ended Carolina’s perfect postseason run at home, beating the Hurricanes 6-2 in the decisive Game 7 of their second-round playoff series Monday night.
+Chris Kreider scored twice, Igor Shesterkin was strong in net again and the Rangers ended Carolina’s perfect postseason run at home, beating the Hurricanes 6-2 pm Monday night in the decisive Game 7 of their second-round playoff series.

 Kreider and Adam Fox had first-period power-play goals as the Rangers raced to a quick lead.
-The Rangers then rode Shesterkin’s latest offense-stymieing performance to win a fifth straight elimination game win in these playoffs.
+The Rangers then rode Shesterkin’s latest offense-stymieing performance to win a fifth straight elimination game.

 “Backs against the wall five times now,” Fox said, “and we’ve come through all five.”